Rural Engagement Arts Programme

 We welcome applications from the widest possible range of organisations.
 You will be required to provide proof that you have a legal constitution.

-Applications from single organisations are permissible but should demonstrate partnership working.
+Applications from single organisations are permissible but must demonstrate partnership working.
 Consortium applications demonstrating partnership working will be prioritised.
-Partnerships might include sector providers such as rural development organisations, older people’s providers and agencies, arts organisations or Local Authorities.
+Partnerships might include sector providers such as rural development organisations, older people’s providers and agencies, arts organisations, or Local Authorities.
 See the Arts Council’s REAP Frequently Asked Questions (FAQs) for examples of good partnership working.

 For partnership/consortium applications, a single organisation must be the lead applicant, that is, the group in whose name the application is submitted, to whom the grant will be awarded and who will be accountable for delivering the project and reporting on it to ACNI.
-You must clearly identify in the application form the organisation(s) you are partnering with.
+You must clearly identify in the application form the organisation(s) you are partnering with and have a signed letter of agreement form them, see the Guidance Notes for further information.

 How much can you apply for?